ccochrane/emotionTranscripts/README.md

 (24) applySentimentR.R - A script for applying popular sentiment dictionaries in R to the extracted Video Transcripts (from Step 2).
 Dictionaries: Lexicoder, Sentiwordnet, Jockers-Rinker, HuLiu.

 (25) HansardExtractedVideoTranscripts_RSentiment.csv - A csv file of the sentiment scores produced in Step 24.

+(26) applySVMFastTextVader.py - A script that trains Support Vector Machines and FastText on a training subset of the IMDB movie review and Stanford handcoded tweet databases, and applies these models to a testing subset of these corpora.
+The script then applies the models to classify the sentiment of the Hansard transcripts of the video snippets (from Step 2).
+This script also applies to the transcripts of these snippets the Valence Aware Dictionary and Sentiment Reasoner (VADER - https://github.com/cjhutto/vaderSentiment) and LIWC (https://liwc.wpengine.com/) sentiment dictionaries.
+The training data and models are available at https://www.dropbox.com/sh/u91njzwcuvdu8oa/AABkl2vUJRUNEq4WEGSCBql_a?dl=0 (~1.5GB combined).

+(27) hansardExtractedVideoTranscripts_SVMFastTextVader.csv - The csv file of the sentiment scores/classifications produced in Step 26.